Scaffold-Stark/speedrunstark/README.md

 > Find the `packages/snfoundry/.env` file and fill the env variables related to Sepolia testnet with your own wallet account address and private key.

 > Follow up [Wallet Account](https://docs.starknet.io/quick-start/set-up-an-account) to install the example Wallet on Browser

 - Visit [here](https://www.argent.xyz/argent-x) to dowload ArgentX wallet
 - visit [here](https://braavos.app/) to dowload Braavos wallet

-> You will need to get some ETH or STRK Sepolia tokens to deploy your contract to Sepolia testnet.Some popular faucets are [Starknet Faucet](https://starknet-faucet.vercel.app/) and [Blastapi Starknet Sepolia Eth](https://blastapi.io/faucets/starknet-sepolia-eth)
+> You will need to get some STRK Sepolia tokens to deploy your contract to Sepolia testnet.Some popular faucets are [Starknet Faucet](https://starknet-faucet.vercel.app/) and [Blastapi Starknet Sepolia STRK](https://blastapi.io/faucets/starknet-sepolia-strk)

 🚀 Deploy your NFT smart contract with `yarn deploy`.